-Using the HP 64000 Reader

-An HP 64000 "reader" is provided with the PC Interface.
+Using the HP 64000 Reader An HP 64000 "reader" is provided with the PC Interface.
 The HP 64000 Reader converts the files into two files that are usable with your emulator.
 This means that you can use available language tools to create HP 64000 absolute files, then load those files into the emulator using the PC Interface.
 The HP 64000 Reader can operate from within the PC Interface or as a separate process.
 When operating the HP 64000 Reader, it may be necessary to execute it as a separate process if there is not enough memory on your personal computer to operate the PC Interface and HP 64000 Reader simultaneously.
 You can also operate the reader as part of a "make file."

-What the Reader Accomplishes

-Using the HP 64000 files (< file.X>, < file.L>, < scr1.A>, < scr2.A>, ...) the HP 64000 Reader will produce two new files, an "absolute" file and an ASCII symbol file, that will be used by the PC Interface.
-These new files are named: "< file> .hpa" and "< file> .hps."

-The Absolute File

-During execution of the HP 64000 Reader, an absolute file (< file> .hpa) is created.
-This absolute file is a binary memory image which is optimized for efficient downloading into the emulator.

-The ASCII Symbol File

-The ASCII symbol file (< file> .hps) produced by the HP 64000 Reader contains global symbols, module names, local symbols, and, when using applicable development tools such as a "C" compiler, program line numbers.
+What the Reader Accomplishes Using the HP 64000 files ( <file.x>, <file.l>, <scr1.a>, <scr2.a>,) the HP 64000 Reader will produce two new files, an "absolute" file and an ASCII symbol file, that will be used by the PC Interface.
+These new files are named: "<file>.hpa" and "<file>.hps."</file></file></scr2.a></scr1.a></file.l></file.x> The Absolute File During execution of the HP 64000 Reader, an absolute file ( <file>.hpa) is created.
+This absolute file is a binary memory image which is optimized for efficient downloading into the emulator.</file> The ASCII Symbol File The ASCII symbol file ( <file>.hps) produced by the HP 64000 Reader contains global symbols, module names, local symbols, and, when using applicable development tools such as a "C" compiler, program</file> line numbers.
 Local symbols evaluate to a fixed (static, not stack relative) address.

-File Format Readers A-1

 You must use the required options for your specific language tools to include symbolic ("debug") information in the HP 64000 symbol files.
-The HP 64000 Reader will only convert symbol information present in the HP 64000 symbol files (< file.L>, < src1.A>, < src2.A>, ...).
+The HP 64000 Reader will only convert symbol information present in the HP 64000 symbol files (<file.L>, <src1.A>, <src2.A>, ...).